 Saturday September 15th 2018

-SUE BOYLE will be running an all day Guest Workshop for the Moor Poets in Devon on the theme of SHARING OUR BRIGHT FIELDS.
+SUE BOYLE ran an all day Guest Workshop for the Moor Poets in Devon on the theme of SHARING OUR BRIGHT FIELDS.
 Venue: Village Hall, Broadhempston near Totnes.

 Many of us feel a shock of delighted recognition whenever we encounter R.S.
 Thomas’ poem, The Bright Field.
 Part of the delight comes from knowing at once that we have bright fields of our own to which we also can turn aside “like Moses to the miracle of the lit bush.”
 It is part of being a poet to want to share these treasured places with our readers and listeners.
 How best to do this?
 What can we learn from other writers who have done this successfully?
 This workshop will be a day of sharing our own “pearls of great price” and taking away inspiration from the poets we work with and from the places we have shared.